 Due to the COVID-19 pandemic, the Branch County Commission on Aging has closed the Burnside Center to the public until further notice.
 This means that all employees are working from home with occasional access to their offices at the Burnside Center.

 Services provided by the Burnside Center/Branch County Commission on Aging have been reviewed and prioritized.
 Some services are continuing and others are suspended at this time.
-All face-to-face activities at the Burnside Center are suspended at this time however some are re-starting via the teleconferencing app Zoom.
-The free tax preparation program that was interrupted in March does not have a re-start plan yet.
+All face-to-face activities at the Burnside Center are suspended at this time however some are now available via the teleconferencing app Zoom.

 Despite the building being closed, all employees are still available to respond to you by email or phone call.
 If you have a question, please leave a message or send an email, and we will get back with you quickly!